aammd/MS_computational_ecology_opinion/compecol.md

 foster, in ecologists in training, a culture of discussion across disciplinary boundaries.

+All of these points can be distilled into practical training recommendations for different groups in the community of ecologists.
+Classes based around lab or field experience should emphasize practical data management skills, and introduce tools that would make the maintenance of data easier.
+Modelling classes, especially when concerned about purely mathematical models, should add modules on the way these models can be integrated with empirical data.
+Finally, computational classes should emphasize communication skills: what do these new tools do, and how can they be used by other fields in ecology; but also, how do we properyl track citations to data, and give credit to data producers?
+Building this practices into training would ensure that the next generation of ecologists will be able to engage in a meaningful dialogue across methodological boundaries.

 # Concluding remarks

 None of these approaches to ecological research have any intrinsic superiority --